 You can watch the implementation progress in our TYPO3.CMS fork's branch “feature-57695-fal-unicode-normalization” at github ( use this link if you prefer an up-to-date diff/comparison ).
 I strongly appreciate any feedback and will accept any helping pull-requests.

 Btw.: Not a single line of code from the implementation above has ever been really tested or even run (as my original dirty hack is implemented in python and involves manipulating the “sys_file”-table from outside TYPO3).
 I'll mark the first working upcoming commit with “[ready for testing]”, as soon as it is “ready for testing” … :-)

 P.S.: I still expect (=hope) to be ready at the end of may 2014.

-#5 Updated by Stephan Jorek about 5 years ago
+#5 Updated by Stephan Jorek over 5 years ago

 So, for now I'm stuck at the decision which strategy to implement first.
 Here are my current candidates:

 - Implement a converter for sys_file-entries and local filepaths respectively that forces all files to be in a certain unicode-normalization form

 - Pro: Avoids duplicate files or file-reindexing completely.

 - Con: Onetime overhead after moving TYPO3 installations between differently normalized filesystems.